webis-de/mturk-manager/README.md

 You can execute `python3 manage.py migrate` if the message bothers you.

 ## Backend
+The backend server serves the MTurk Manager api which responses the requests coming from the frontend.

 ### Installation / Update
 1. Execute `./setup_db.sh` to pull changes from the repository and install missing dependencies.